 Your mouth will be numbed, and the tooth receiving the bonding will be cleaned and any decay will be removed.
 Once the tooth is thoroughly cleaned and dry, the bonding will fill the space left behind by the decay, and will ‘bond’ the tooth back to its ideal shape, size, and color.
 Dr. Mays will shape the bonding so it matches the rest of your teeth.
 It will then be hardened and fill your tooth with a special blue light.
 Finally, Dr. Mays will shape the tooth to properly fit your smile and bite.

 How long do veneers and bonding last?

 A porcelain veneer will last longer than the material used for bonding.
 With the proper care and consistent visits to Dr. Mays’ office, veneers should last between ten and fifteen years.
 Bonding, a great, cost-effective alternative to a higher-end porcelain veneer, typically can last between 5 and 7 years.
 However, with proper care, you may be able to get a decade out of dental bonding.
 Also, bonding can easily be touched-up, as necessary, over the years, which can extend its wear.
 Dr. Mays will continually check your veneers and bonding to make sure they are in good shape!

-If you think you may be a candidate for veneers or bonding or have any questions about either of these processes, give us a call at 513-321-1102.
+If you live in the Cincinnati area and think you may be a candidate for veneers or bonding or have any questions about either of these processes, contact us today!